valkey-io/valkey-rfc/Bloom.md

 ### Large BloomFilter objects

 Create and Delete operations on large bloom filters take longer durations and will block the main thread for this duration.
-Because of this, the following operations will be handled differently:
+Because of this, the following operations will be handled differently.

+defrag callback:

-* defrag callback: If the memory used by any bloom filter within the bloom object is greater than X MB (`bloom_large_item_threshold` constant), we will skip defrag operations on this bloom object.
+If the memory used by any bloom filter within the bloom object is greater than 4 KB (`bloom_large_item_threshold` constant), we will skip defrag operations on this bloom object.
 Otherwise, we will defrag the bloom object in iterations for each bloom filter in the bloom object.

+free_effort callback:

-* free_effort callback: This callback decides the free effort for the bloom object.
-If it is greater than X MB (`bloom_large_item_threshold` constant), we will return 0 to use async free on the bloom object.
+This callback decides the free effort for the bloom object.
+If it is greater than 4 KB (`bloom_large_item_threshold` constant), we will return 0 to use async free on the bloom object.

+write operations (BF.ADD/MADD/INSERT/RESERVE):

+If the write operation requires creation of a new bloom filter on a particular bloom object, we will compute the memory usage of the bloom filter that is about to be created (based on capacity and false positive rate).
+If the memory usage is greater than 64 MB (`bloom_filter_max_memory_usage` constant), the write operation will be rejected.

-* create operations (BF.ADD/MADD/INSERT/RESERVE): We can compute the estimated size of the bloom filter that will be created as a result of the operation and we can consider rejecting requests in case of unavailable memory.
-Scalable Bloom filters will grow in used memory after creation - but only as a result of a BF.ADD, BF.MADD, or BF.INSERT operation and we can reject these requests if we identify that it will result in a scale out operation that requires more memory than what is available.
+Scalable Bloom filters will grow in used memory after creation of the bloom object - but only as a result of a BF.ADD, BF.MADD, or BF.INSERT operation and we will reject these requests if we identify that it will result in a scale out operation that will result in a creation of a filter greater than the allowed size as explained above.

 ## Specification

 ### Bloom Filter Command API

-The following Bloom Filter commands are supported and their API syntax is compatible with ReBloom:
+The following are supported Bloom Filter commands with API syntax compatible with ReBloom:
 BF.ADD <key> <item>
 BF.EXISTS <key> <item>
 BF.MADD <key> <item> [<item> ...]